AgustinhoIA/library/README.md

 JS
     1 Create the constructor for library
-    2 Write a function that creates new books and stores them as arrays 3 Write a function that loops through the array and displays each book on page 4 Create a way to allow user to add new books (button, form, etc)
+    2 Write a function that creates new books and stores them as arrays how to automate the creation of new objects with book as prototype 3 Write a function that loops through the array and displays each book on page 4 Create a way to allow user to add new books (button, form, etc)